empiricalresults/lpcm/README.md

 lpcm
 ====

-Large Persistent Cached Map: A dictionary-like Django interface for Memcached and AWS DynamoDB
+Large Persistent Cached Map: a dictionary-like Django interface for AWS DynamoDB and memcached

 A detailed discussion of the motivations and use cases for lpcm is provided here: http://www.empiricalresults.ca/blog/2012/10/16/lpcm:-large-persistent-cached-map.-a-dictionary-like-django-interface-for-memcached-and-dynamodb/